 Children will only be released to individuals you have designated, in writing, to do so.
 If any child is to be picked up by an individual other than designated, a written note to that effect should accompany the child on that day, and the person picking up the child should have some form of identification.
-A charge of \$1.00 per minute will be assessed for parents/guardians who are late in picking up their children.
+A charge of \$1.00 per minute will be assessed for parents/guardians whose children are in our care for longer than 10 hours.
 Continual late pick up can result in loss of enrollment.
+If a child is picked up after 6:00, a charge of \$25.00 will be assessed in addition to the \$1.00 per minute charge.